 Here’s an example.
 Let’s say you’re writing an article about raising teenagers.
 Instead of targeting the keyword ‘raising teenagers’, go for the keyword ‘positive parenting strategies for the teenage years’.

 But where do you find long tail keywords?

-Here are my four favourite methods for finding long tail keywords.
+Here are my three favourite methods for finding long tail keywords: